 The Museum is woven into the fabric of the city.
 The above listed programs and efforts by the Museum demonstrate highlights of the efforts, which are taken to benefit the City of Boston and its citizens.
-The dollar value of these programs demonstrate the community effect and benefit which the Museum provides to the City and support the community service credit received under the PILOT agreement.
+The dollar value of these programs demonstrate the community effect and benefit which the Museum provides to the City.